prototypefund/reproducible-website/_docs/stable_outputs.md

 {% endhighlight %}
 </div>

-To get a deterministic output, the easiest way is to explicitely sort the keys:
+To get a deterministic output, the easiest way is to explicitly sort the keys:

 <div class="correct">
 {% highlight perl %}